saylordotorg/course_bus205/Unit11.md

+---
+layout: default
+title: "BUS205: Business Law and Ethics"
+course_description: "An introduction to the laws and ethical standards that managers must abide by while conducting business.
+This course explores the legal framework designed to protect both consumers and businesses, and outlines the legal and ethical environment in which businesses operate."
+next: ../Unit12
+previous: ../Unit10
+---
 **Unit 11: Business Ethics** <span id="11"></span>
 *Running a successful business is not simply a matter of obeying the law.
 There are areas, some addressed by the law and others not, where we